-- Show you are not sitting in judgement: show empathy with what the other person is saying and feeling.
+- Show you are not sitting in judgement: demonstrate empathy by really engaging what the other person is saying and feeling.
 Try to tune in to the other person’s viewpoint.
 Showing empathy does not mean you agree with what the other person is saying, but you are prepared to listen carefully.
 Indicate an attitude of respect for what the other person is saying, even if you do not agree with it.

 - Show you are attending carefully to what is being said: summarize and reflect what you have heard, ask for clarification or to hear more about some parts of what they have said.
 Ask open-ended questions, not questions that just require a yes or no answer, to draw people out further.
 In general, the person you are listening to will not find it helpful to hear your views or your experience - your job is to help them to explore their issue and help them come to their own conclusions.
 Occasionally they will ask you directly for your view - in which case you can obviously give it - but generally your role is to ask helpful questions and let them work things out for themselves.